Lorentz-invariant and Lorentz-non-invariant aspects of a scalar tachyon field Lagrangian and the scalar tachyon Feynman propagator: Introduction

 Simultaneously it turns out that in any reaction in which tachyons participate asymptotic ``in" and ``out" tachyonic Fock spaces are unitarily equivalent, which solves the unitarity problem.

-As ``toy" models the Lorentz-covariant quantum field models of scalar tachyons \footnote{It was argued in \cite{ttheor} that a realistic model of a tachyon theory should be built upon the infinite-dimensional unitary irreducible representations of the Poincar\'{e} group (so called ``infinite spin" tachyons).
-Within the conjecture that elementary particles are realisations of the unitary irreducible representations of the Poincar\'{e} group the only alternative to the infinite spin tachyon models is a scalar tachyon model.
-However this model cannot represent tachyons at a fundamental level since it possesses several diseases; in particular, such a model would lead to the instability of photons via their decay to tachyon-antitachyon pairs \cite{ttheor}.
-Note that decays of photons to the infinite spin tachyons are forbidden by the angular momentum conservation combined with kinematic restrictions imposed on this process. } were considered in ref. \cite{ttheor}.
-They are based on Lorentz-covariant scalar tachyon Lagrangians with spontaneously broken Lorentz symmetry, so the Lorentz invariance violation appears to be restricted to the tachyon sector only, affecting the asymptotic tachyon states and leaving the sector of ordinary particles within the Standard Model untouched, at least up to possible small radiative corrections.
+It was argued in \cite{ttheor} that a realistic model of a tachyon theory should be built upon the infinite-dimensional unitary irreducible representations of the Poincar\'{e} group (so called ``infinite spin" tachyons).
+Within the conjecture that elementary particles are realizations of the unitary irreducible representations of the Poincar\'{e} group the only alternative to the infinite spin tachyon models would be a scalar tachyon model.
+However this model cannot represent tachyons at a fundamental level since it possesses several diseases; in particular, such a model would lead to the instability of photons via their decay to tachyon-antitachyon pairs \cite{ttheor} (note that decays of photons to the infinite spin tachyon-antitachyon pairs are forbidden by the angular momentum conservation combined with kinematic restrictions imposed on this process).

+Nevertheless, a scalar tachyon field model has to be considered first for the following reasons.
+Being simpler than a theory based on the infinite-dimensional wave equation, it can serve as a toy model in which several new theoretical ideas can be tested, namely, the realization of the postulate of a preferred reference frame as applied to quantum field theory in a covariant way, the construction of a stable tachyon vacuum with a confinement of acausal tachyon modes, the Lorentz-invariance of the tachyon Feynman propagator, necessary to restrict Lorentz-violating effects to the free-tachyon sector only, etc. Moreover, all individual components of the infinite-dimensional wave equation must satisfy the Klein-Gordon equation.

+Therefore the scalar tachyon models were considered in ref. \cite{ttheor}.
+They are based on Lorentz-covariant scalar tachyon Lagrangians with a covariant breaking of the Lorentz symmetry, so the Lorentz invariance violation appears to be affecting the asymptotic tachyon states only, while leaving the sector of ordinary particles within the Standard Model untouched, at least up to possible small radiative corrections.
 For example, the Hermitian tachyon field operator with the causal $\Theta$-function accounting for the boundary condition (1.1), $\Theta(ku)$, reads as follows: